 There are only a few places where you can gain honest reviews of your products.
 These include:

-It’s essential to set up these reviews early on in the lifecycle of your product; therefore, consider outsourcing this task to a VA for maximum ROI.
+It’s essential to set up these reviews early on in your product’s lifecycle; therefore, consider outsourcing this task to a VA for maximum ROI.

 Tasks of a virtual assistant

 Virtual assistants can be a valuable asset to your business, especially if you’re already stretched thin on time and resources.
 These professionals will help you with a wide variety of tasks.
-It’s likely that they may even manage some aspects of your eCommerce business for you!
+They may even manage some aspects of your eCommerce business for you!

 Here are tasks that should be outsourced

-If you’re serious about growing your eCommerce business, you should definitely consider outsourcing some of these tasks to a virtual assistant.
-Not only will a VA save you time and money, but VAs can also help your business grow faster by getting more done in less time.
+If you’re serious about growing your eCommerce business, you should consider outsourcing some of these tasks to a virtual assistant.
+A VA will save you time and money, and VAs can also help your business grow faster by getting more done in less time.